Frequently Asked Questions

 What Type of Residency do I need and what are the requirements?
 Start Now!

-Residency costs?
-Prices given include ALL Attorney Fees, Expenses and Government Fees for a Residency.
-Costs vary according to your situation; a family of 4 will spend more than a single person applying for residency.
+Costs?
+Prices given include ALL Legal Fees, Expenses and Government Fees.
+Costs vary according to your situation; a family of 4 will spend more than a single person.
 Pro Bono Cases are taken as a way to help out the community.

 What is the time frame on a residency?
 Residencies usually take between 3-6 months, some times faster!
 We work by submitting complete applications, in order to ensure an expedite process.